HTC’s standalone VR is available in the US, starts at $599

-Almost a year after it was released in Asia, the HTC Vive Focus is finally available in the US.
-It will be shipping to 37 new markets in North America and Europe.
-It'll sell for $599, while a more advanced "Advantage" option will be available for $749.
+Almost a year after it was released in China, the HTC Vive Focus is finally available in the US and Europe, making it a total of 37 markets (including Japan recently).
 There is a catch, however, in that these headsets are geared more towards enterprise customers.
+The kit will sell for $599, and by paying an extra $150, it'll come with the Vive Enterprise Advantage service package, which includes commercial licensing, dedicated support, tailored hardware warranties, batch configuration feature and more.

 As a reminder, the Vive Focus is a standalone headset, without the need for a phone or an external PC.
-It has a resolution of 1440 x 800 pixels per eye, is powered by a Qualcomm Snapdragon 835 processor, and will be getting 6DoF controller support shortly.
+It has a resolution of 1,440 x 1,600 per eye, is powered by a Qualcomm Snapdragon 835 processor, and will be getting 6DoF controller support shortly.

 HTC made this announcement at an enterprise-centric event where it's making the case for VR for businesses.
 In an interview with Engadget, General Manager of the Americans Dan O'Brien said he saw great traction in various business VR applications in the US and Europe.
 Some of the industries where VR has a potential use case include automotive design, architecture design, situational training, medical training and location-based enterprises.